JamFox/docs.jamfox.dev/docs/content/food/maincourses.md

 4. Remove chicken from marinade and place on a ripping hot skillet.
 Cook until each side has browning and internal temperature reaches 165°F. Once fully cooked, cover with foil and set aside to rest.
 5. Slice into bite sized slices.

+!!! abstract inline "Garnish ingredients"
+    - Some white onion, diced
+    - Cilantro or parsley to taste
+    - Feta

 **Taco instructions:** Assemble with tortilla, rajas con crema and some cotija or feta cheese, optionally some diced white onion.